Frome Town F.C.: Ground

 Frome Town play their games at Badgers Hill, Berkley Road, Frome, BA11 2EH.

-In 2012 the club added a new 250 seater stand to the stadium, so that their ground would meet the requirements set out for the Southern Football League Premier Division.
+In 2012, the club added a new 250-seater stand to the stadium, so that their ground would meet the requirements set out for the Southern Football League Premier Division.

-The stadium is under ownership of Frome Town Council with a lease to Badgers Hill Ltd.
+The stadium is under ownership of Frome Town Council with a lease to Badgers Hill Ltd. At an extraordinary meeting of Frome Town Council on 10 December 2025, councillors voted to remove the exclusive right of current tenants Badgers Hill Ltd (BHL) to lease or buy the site.